Moving abroad can be an exciting but arduous endeavor.

 Be Prepared for Surprises

 Even after months of consistent communication and approval.
-Only a few days before my flight, Singapore Airlines contacted me and informed me that my French Bulldog was considered a restricted breed from flying.
+Only a few days before my flight, Singapore Airlines contacts and informs me that my French Bulldog was considered a restricted breed from flying.

 At first, I thought the restriction was due to my dog being a short-nose breed; however, after further inquiring, they informed me that they were concerned about potential aggression from my dog.
 This notion stemmed from the negative association of “Bull” breeds, such as Pitbulls.